margaretmf/margaretmf.github.io/blog.md

 <img class="picture" src="get-all-tweets.jpg">
 <img class="picture" src="getting-tweets.jpg">

-With this data, I have some questions: (1) how my tweets are retweets?
+With this data, I have some questions: (1) how many of the tweets are retweets?
 (2) what are patterns in twitter behavior over time?
 (3) what is the most likely time that I'll next tweet?
 (4) how does a supervised classifier able to classify tweets into tweets or retweets based on the text in them?
 These are all questions I'd like to answer over the next few weeks.

 ### Where are the metro stations? (written on 12/16/2017)